Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 This alone is not enough.
 If significant value settles based on the price resulting from this mechanism, then the profit of an attack likely can outweigh the loss.

-Instead, Uniswap V2 adds this end-of-block price to a single cumulative-price variable in the core contract weighted by the amount of time this price existed. **This variable represents a sum of the Uniswap price for every second in the entire history of the contract.**
+Instead, Uniswap V2 adds this end-of-block price to a single cumulative-price variable in the core contract weighted by the amount of time this price existed. **This variable represents a sum of the Uniswap protocol price for every second in the entire history of the contract.**

 ![](v2_onchain_price_data.png)